 5 top tips for hosting a virtual viewing

-The housing market remains open in this lockdown — and with demand for properties high, it’s definitely a seller’s market.
-But while restrictions are starting to lift, hosting a virtual viewing is a great way to market your home in the pandemic.
+The housing market has remained open in this lockdown — and with demand for properties high, it’s definitely a seller’s market.
+But while restrictions are starting to lift, hosting a virtual viewing is still a great way to market your home in the pandemic.
 But a lot can go wrong, too — so we’ve asked the online estate agents Strike for their top tips.

 4 minute read

-During our current lockdown, the government guidance encourages virtual viewings — at least for the first viewing — when you’re trying to sell.
+During lockdown, the government guidance encouraged virtual viewings — at least for the first viewing — when you’re trying to sell.
 Sounds simple enough, after all, we’re all au fait with at least one of the many software options, whether it’s Zoom, Teams, Facetime, Whatsapp video or your app of choice.
 But now as lockdown measures start to ease, and more people start to open their homes to physical viewings, conducting a virtual viewing can still be a good idea.
 Not only does it save buyers potential time, allowing them to whittle down their selection, but it also allows all parties to continue to limit social contact.

 Strike, an estate agency that will sell your home for free, has a lot of experience harnessing the power of technology to make moving easier.
 So we’ve asked Jonathan Magill, the UK Network Director for Strike, for tips to help maximize the potential (and limit the frustrations) of virtual viewings.

 “The key thing really to make virtual viewings work has to be to have a good setup, i.e. the right device and good internet — there’s nothing more frustrating than a jerky picture,” Magill explains.